SmokinCaterpillar/pypet/doc/source/index.rst

 ===========================
 IMPORTANT!
 ===========================

-The current program is a BETA version, please treat it as such and use very carefully.
+The current program is a **BETA** version, please treat it as such and use very carefully.

-Moreover, you WILL NOT be able to use trajectories that were created with the *alpha* version any more.
+Moreover, you WILL NOT be able to use trajectories that were created with the *ALPHA* version any more.
 I am sorry if you have already explored a lot of parameter spaces.
 If this bugs you a lot, let me know and I'll take a look whether I could write a converter.